b-spatz/Whiteboard/aopa.md

 I had been a contributor to the AOPA ASF (Aviation Safety Foundation) and the AOPA PAC (Political Action Committee, before the AOPA Foundation).
 I'm also an EAA Life Member.

-Over the years, the AOPA memberships dues increased and the focus of the organization seemed to shift "up-market" -- with more magazine stories on turbines, and jets, and luxury "lifestyle" items, and cozier with anyone selling a product.
-For years I had the AOPA credit card but found it harder and harder to use my points and justify the card.
+Over the years, the AOPA membership dues increased and the focus of the organization seemed to shift "up-market" -- with more magazine stories on turbines, and jets, and luxury "lifestyle" items, and cozier with anyone selling a product.
+For years I had the AOPA credit card but found it harder and harder to use my points and justify the card -- even through changes in providers and branding.
 AOPA seemed to be changing, getting distant, and looking past the issues that mattered to me.

+In late 2021 a new airport restaurant opened

 Since 7/31/2023, AOPA sends me email about every day asking me to rejoin.